Hoff97/tensorjs/README.md

 Try to run your models with static input sizes.
 TensorJS will compile specialized versions of all operations after enough forward passes.
 For this the input shapes of the tensors have to be constant though.

+# Documentation

+You can find the documentation [here](https://hoff97.github.io/tensorjs/).

 # Development